Fourier Compressor: Frequency-Domain Visual Token Compression for Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) extend the Large Language Models (LLMs) with visual understanding capabilities by attaching a vision encoder through a ``glue layer", such as a Multi-Layer Perceptron (MLP) or Q-Former~\cite{BLIP2}.
-By leveraging the reasoning and processing capabilities of LLMs, VLMs demonstrate impressive performance in visual understanding tasks.
-However, VLMs require substantial computational resources due to the large number of vision tokens generated by the vision encoder.
-When VLMs replace the image placeholder with these vision tokens in the language instructions, the backbone LLMs are faced with an extremely long context, resulting in significant computational overhead and high inference latency.
-The challenge becomes even more pronounced when processing high-resolution images, multiple images, and videos.
+Vision-Language Models (VLMs) extend Large Language Models (LLMs) with visual understanding capabilities by integrating a vision encoder via a “glue layer” (\eg, Multi-Layer Perceptron or Q-Former~\citep{BLIP2}) to jointly model visual and textual information.
+Nevertheless, the generation of a large number of vision tokens imposes substantial computational demands, as the backbone LLM must process an extremely long context, resulting in significant overhead and high inference latency.
+For instance, LLaVA-v1.5~\citep{LLaVA-v1.5} produces 576 visual tokens for a single $336 \times 336$ image, while Qwen-VL series~\citep{qwen2vl, qwen25vl} generates one token per $28 \times 28$ pixels, producing several thousand tokens for high-resolution images that often constitute the majority of the input context, far exceeding the number of text tokens.
+This challenge is further amplified when processing multiple images and video inputs.

-Fortunately, it has been observed that visual representations in VLMs exhibit considerable redundancy, often surpassing that of natural language, which motivates the development of vision token compression techniques.
-Some approaches utilize learnable queries to extract visual features (e.g., QueCC~\cite{QueCC}, MQT-LLaVA~\cite{MQT-LLaVA}), while others select important vision tokens based on predefined rules (e.g., ATP-LLaVA~\cite{ATP-LLaVA}).
-Another line of work seeks to merge substantial vision tokens into a smaller set (e.g., LLaVA-PruMerge~\cite{LLaVA-PruMerge}, VisToG~\cite{VisToG}).
-However, these methods often introduce additional computational costs due to the complex compression modules while failing to maintain satisfactory performance, with limited generalizability across diverse VLM architectures.

-To address these limitations, we aim to develop a more efficient and generalizable vision token compression strategy.
-One promising direction lies in the frequency domain.
-Specifically, we apply a two-dimensional Discrete Cosine Transform (DCT) to the image features output from the vision encoder.
-As shown in~\cref{fig:heatmap}, energy tends to concentrate in low-frequency components across all hidden dimensions.
-However, this pattern is barely noticeable in an RGB image with randomly generated pixel values, and varies in prominence across images of different types, indicating that the energy distribution inherently captures certain structural or semantic information.
-Moreover, this low-frequency energy concentration emerges consistently in both LLaVA-v1.5 and Qwen-2-VL vision encoders, hinting at its potential generality across different VLM architectures.
-The observed energy dominance implies semantic redundancy in high-frequency components of visual features, allowing for effective frequency truncation with minimal loss of semantic content.

-Motivated by these observations, we introduce Fourier-VLM, a simple and effective method to compress vision tokens for VLMs.
-Our key contributions include:

-\begin{itemize} \item We observe an energy concentration in low-frequency components of visual representations, and design the Frequency Feature Compressor (FFC), a parameter-free and highly efficient module for vision token compression within the frequency domain. \item We apply our method to both LLaVA-v1.5 and Qwen-VL series, and evaluate across diverse image-based benchmarks, demonstrating its strong performance and generalizability. \item We empirically evaluate latency, FLOPs, and KV cache usage of our method, emphasizing its superior efficiency. \end{itemize}